larskanis/eventbox/README.md

 All code inside an {Eventbox} object is executed non-concurrently.
 It must not do any blocking operations.
 All blocking operations can be executed in action threads spawned by the {Eventbox.action action} method type.
-Data races between internal and external objects are avoided through {Eventbox::ArgumentSanitizer filters} applied to all inputs and outputs.
+Data races between internal and external objects are avoided through {Eventbox::Sanitizer filters} applied to all inputs and outputs.
 That way {Eventbox} guarantees stable states without a need for any locks.

 For better readability see the [API documentation](https://www.rubydoc.info/github/larskanis/eventbox/master).